BABY EINSTEIN CAKE

 Check out the versatile Wilton Animal Crackers Pan.
 With one pan you can make a zoo full of fun Baby Einstein animals like a

 pig, giraffe, cat or panda bear.
 Choose one or make them all.
-The
+This

-giraffe above, as well as the Panda below are made from the above.
+Giraffe as well as the Panda are made from the same pan.
+How's that for

 I

-made one cake in a 9”x13” rectangle pan and frosted it with cream
+made one cake in a 9 inch rectangle pan and frosted it with cream

 cheese frosting which I left white, but you can use a coordinating color